NVIDIA/NeMo/README.rst

 Fine-tuning using NeMo
 ~~~~~~~~~~~~~~~~~~~~~~

-You can use the following checkpoints to use in your fine-tuning experiments.
+You can use the following pre-trained models start your conversational AI experiments.

 +------------+----------------------------------------------------------------------------------------------+-----------------------+
 | Modality   | Model                                                                                        | Trained on            |